stravalib/stravalib/README.md

 * Making changes to account activities

-It also provides support for working with date/time/temporal attributes and quantities through the [Python units library](http://pypi.python.org/pypi/units).
+It also provides support for working with date/time/temporal attributes and quantities through the [Python Pint library](https://pypi.org/project/Pint/).

 ## Dependencies

 * Python 3.7+
 * Setuptools for installing dependencies
-* Other Python libraries (installed automatically when using pip/easy_install): requests, pytz, units, arrow
+* Other Python libraries (installed automatically when using pip/easy_install): requests, pytz, pint, arrow

 ## Installation